Division Series: 1995–1997: Pre-arranged seeding

 Since its inception, the Division Series has been best-of-five; however, both the method of awarding home-field advantage in the series and which games the team getting the advantage would host were changed in 1998.

-Originally, the East, Central, and West Division champions rotated home-site priority, with two division winners getting the extra home game, and third one not having the extra game along with the wild-card team, who never have it.
+Originally, the East, Central, and West Division champions rotated home-site priority, with two division winners getting the extra home game, and third one not having the extra game along with the wild-card team, who never had it.
 The 2–3 format was used in which the disadvantaged team hosted the first two games, and the team with the advantage hosted the remaining game(s).
 This made it impossible for the disadvantaged team to clinch the series at home.
 A similar format had been used for the League Championship Series from 1969 to 1984.
-It also allowed the disadvantaged teams the unusual luxury of starting a series at home, and a guarantee that they play two games at home.
+It also allowed the disadvantaged teams the unusual luxury of starting a series at home, and a guarantee that they play two games at home, whereas the advantaged team may play only one game at home if the series ends in a three-game sweep.

 1998–2011

 The two division champions with the best regular-season records have been accorded with the home-field advantage, forcing the worst division winner to play an extra road game.
 Also, the format changed to a 2–2–1 layout with the team having home-field advantage hosting Games 1, 2, and (if necessary) 5.
-In both the AL and the NL, the three division champions were automatically given the top three seeds, seeded #1-3 based on record, and the wild-card was given the 4th seed regardless of record.
+In both the AL and the NL, the three division champions were automatically given the top three seeds, seeded #1–3 based on record, and the wild-card was given the 4th seed regardless of record.
 In both the AL and the NL, the #1 seed played the #4 seed and the #2 seed played the #3 seed, unless the #1 and #4 seed were in the same division.
 Because teams from the same division couldn't play each other in the first round, if the normal matchups would cause this, then the #1 seed played the #3 seed, and the #2 seed played the #4 seed.
 In all cases, the top two seeds had home-field advantage.

 From 2007–2011, the #1 seed of the league that won the All-Star Game was given another advantage.
 In addition to earning home-field advantage throughout the entire playoffs, they were allowed to choose their schedule for the series.
 They could either choose to have an extra day off (usually between games 1 and 2) during the series and start a day early, or start a day late, with one less off day (only having travel days off, between games 2 and 3, and if necessary 4 and 5).
 The American League's best record received this option from 2007–2009 and the National League's best record received it in 2010.